githubcyclist/opensourcecraft/README.md

 OpenSourceCraft is in an extremely early pre-release stage, and the master branch is bleeding-edge and extremely unstable.
 If you are going to play, download a stable release.

 ## I just wanna run it
+### The easy way (recommended)
+The Java Runtime Environment is required.
+Run this command in the repo's "dist" directory:

+Open the
+### The hard way
 You will need the JDK, and Ant is recommended.

 Assuming everything's working, run the appropriate command in the repo directory: